top of page

 • joints that crack and have pain2

-Sebastian Pole goes on to tell us that the above ama symptoms manifest as common diseases when not cleared out of the body:
+Sebastian Pole goes on to tell us that the above Ama symptoms manifest as common diseases when not cleared out of the body:

 • late-onset diabetes or even high blood sugar levels